-Turning first to the banking sector statistics, Table 1 reports that negative mean returns for all countries apart from Austria, Belgium, France, Spain, Japan and the United States, with Ireland and Greece displaying the highest negative returns.
+Turning first to the banking sector, Table 1 reports negative mean returns for all countries apart from Austria, Belgium, France, Spain, Japan and the USA, with Ireland and Greece displaying the highest negative returns.
 This is unsurprising given the severity of the banking crises experienced in those countries over the sample period.
 The high volatility of returns indicated by their variances also indicates this.
 The majority of banking returns are negatively skewed and all experience excess kurtosis, so we reject normality in all cases.
 The Netherlands stands out in terms of skewness and kurtosis.
-The Dutch banking system lost approximately ≤ 27 million in 2008 and many large banks active in international markets required assistance, such as ING receiving ≤ 10 million on 19th October.
-The Dutch banking index experienced a large drop on October 14th 2008, which coincides with the approval of the debt guarantee scheme in the Netherlands, as well as a lot of volatility in markets, evidenced by the high variance of the series.
+The Dutch banking system lost approximately \in 27 million in 2008 (De Nederlandsche Bank 2009, 20) and many large banks active in international markets required assistance, such as ING receiving \in 10 million on 19th October (Jolly 2008).
+The Dutch banking index experienced a large drop on 14 October 2008, which coincides with the approval of the debt guarantee scheme in the Netherlands, as well as a lot of volatility in markets, evidenced by the high variance of the series.

-In terms of the sovereign bonds under consideration, Table 1 reports that returns all are mean positive, which is expected for long term government bonds.
-The severity of the Greek crisis is indicated by its high relative variance, while all GIIPS countries bond returns apart from Portugal are positively skewed and all GIIPS display high excess kurtosis, thus we reject normality in these cases.
+Focusing on the sovereign bonds, Table 1 reports small but positive mean returns for all, which is expected for long-term government bonds.
+The severity of the Greek crisis is indicated by its relatively high variance.
+Bond